microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

- - @datastax/astra-db-ts@0.1.4
- - @mistralai/mistralai@0.0.10
  - @pkgjs/parseargs@0.11.0
- - b4a@1.6.6
- - bson@6.8.0
- - chromadb@1.7.3
- - text-decoder@1.1.1

-These packages each contain the following license and notice below:
+This package contains the following license and notice below:

 Apache License
                            Version 2.0, January 2004